pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 ## Philosophical meandering

-The over-arching goal in minification is to remove all distractions: to reduce the problematic input (in this case, Rust source code) to its essence: a minimal amount necessary to *understand* the problem.

-I'm writing this post from the viewpoint of a `rustc` developer.
-So I may have a slightly skewed view on what is minimal.

 ### What does "minimal" mean anyway?

 A goal of a "minimal" test case could mean minimize lines of code; or the number of characters.
-It is also good to minimize the number of source files (one file, cut-and-pastable into play.rust-lang.org, is especially desirable).
+It is also good to minimize the number of source files: one file, cut-and-pastable into play.rust-lang.org, is especially desirable.

-Here's the thing: Often a minimum amount of code needed for *understanding* does correlate with a minimum amount of code needed for *reproduction*.
-This explains why using lines-of-code as a metric can be useful when reporting a bug.
+{% marginblock %}
+One could even argue that the number of nodes in the abstract syntax tree is a better metric to use when minimizing.
+{% endmarginblock %}

+But those syntactic metrics of minimality overlook something:
-But we must remember that the end goal here is still a better understanding of the bug.
+The end goal here is a better
+*understanding* of the bug: for you, and for other developers who are reading the test case.

+{% marginblock %}
+I am writing this post from the viewpoint of a `rustc` developer.
+So I may have a slightly skewed view on what is useful or minimal.
+{% endmarginblock %}
 And for such understanding, there are other metrics that are also useful:

- * Minimize dependencies: reduce the number of language features in use and the number of imports your test uses from other crates (*including* the `std` library!).
+ * Minimize dependencies: reduce the number of language features in use and the number of imports your test uses from other crates

-   This can help expose the essential cause of the bug, potentially making it immediately apparent what is occurring.
+   {% marginblock %}

-   As a concrete example: some people will have a bug that occurs with some combination of `#[derive(Debug)]` and a call to `format!` or `write`, and the test showing the problem may be only a few lines long.
+   As a concrete example of how reducing imports may help expose a bug's root cause : some people will have a bug that occurs with some combination of `#[derive(Debug)]` and a call to `format!` or `write`, and the test showing the problem may be only a few lines long.
 But it hides a lot of complexity behind those uses of